-I love how this cupcake recipe uses caramel in the batter, frosting, and a garnish to make sure every bite is full of flavor!
+I love how this cupcake recipe salted caramel.
+It uses caramel in the batter, frosting, and a garnish to make sure every bite is full of flavor!
 Caramel may be an ingredient you don’t use often, but it can be incorporated in a variety of ways when baking.
 You can also use leftover homemade salted caramel sauce to drizzle over banana cream pie, turtle thumbprint cookies, or pumpkin bread pudding.

 Caramel lovers go crazy for these brownies, dutch caramel apple pie with ice cream, and pecan pie caramel cheesecake.
 This star ingredient can also be used for hot chocolate bombs, hand pies, and cookie bars.